-The DMC provides a broad array of diagnostic, treatment, consultation and advocacy services for children and their families.
-Services are available for children from infancy through 13 years old who have a known or suspected diagnosis of an Autistic Spectrum Disorder.
-Patients in these clinics are typically diagnosed as having Autism, Pervasive Developmental Disorder Not otherwise Specified (PDD-NOS), Asperger's Disorder, and Non-Verbal Learning Disabilities.
+As part of the Boston Children’s Hospital Autism Spectrum Center, the DMC provides a broad array of diagnostic, treatment, consultation and advocacy services for children with autism spectrum disorders (ASD) and their families.
+Services are available for children from infancy through adolescence who have a known or suspected ASD diagnosis.

-Children aged 4 to 16 years with bed-wetting, encopresis, enuresis and toilet training problems are seen for evaluation and treatment by developmental behavioral pediatric specialists.
+Children aged 4 to 16 years with encopresis (soiling their underwear), enuresis (bed-wetting) and toilet training problems are seen for evaluation and treatment by developmental behavioral pediatric specialists.

 Call the DMC Intake Coordinator for questions and intake information at 617-355-7025.

 The Child and Parent Program is an outpatient clinic which serves the youngest children seen in the DMC for a wide range of complex neurodevelopmental, behavioral, relational, interactional, and regulatory challenges, with the goal of supporting the whole family.
 Children receive developmental evaluations and their families are seen for guidance in best meeting their child’s needs and in support of their own functioning.

 Call the DMC Psychology Assistant with questions and intake information at 617-355-7025.

 Individuals from birth to adult with Williams Syndrome are provided with multidisciplinary evaluation and consultation services.

 Call the Program Coordinator with eligibility and intake questions at 617-355-5429.